sib-swiss/termal/doc/manual.md

 ##  Resizing the Left Pane

-The left pane can be widened (perhaps to show more of the sequence headers) with `>` and shrunk with `<`.
+The left pane can be widened (_e.g._ to show more of the sequence headers) with `>` and shrunk with `<`.
 This also resizes the corner pane.
 Both accept a prefix argument, which is by how many characters the pane is to be resized: